scalacenter/course-management-tools/README.md

 Over the last couple of years, a specific set of tools and workflow were used to maintain the exercise source code for Lightbend training courses.
 Based on the experience gained over time, a new approach has been devised that meets the following objectives:

 - Maintain a regular history of course versions in git
-	- Easy retrieval of current and older version of a course
-	- Allow for '*normal*' handling of pull requests
+	- Easy retrieval of current and older version of a course and allow for *normal* handling of pull requests

 - Ability to linearize and de-linearize (using the `linearize` and `delinearize` commands respectively) a version of a course exercise master.
 A linearized course master can be changed using `git` interactive rebasing

-- The ability to run *all* tests for *all* exercises in a course
+- The ability to run *all* tests for *all* exercises in a course master repository

 - Generation of self-contained student exercise repositories using `studentify`
 	- The student repository has no external dependencies except:
 		- Java (8) SDK
-		- sbt (Scala build tool, version 0.13.12 or higher)
+		- sbt (Scala build tool, version 0.13.13 or higher)
 		- dependencies defined as part of the course master itself
 	- Ability to *save* the current state of an exercise with the possibility to restore it at a later moment
 	- Ability to *pull* the complete solution of an exercise
 	- Ability to selectively *pull* source files from the complete solution of an exercise
 	- Generalization of the use of *manual pages* for all exercises
 	- Support for (*Akka*) *multi-jvm* tests
+	- Ability to *list* all the exercises in a master repository
+	- Ability to *jump* to an exercise based on its sequence number
 	- A brief (13') demo of the student repo functionality is available [here](https://www.youtube.com/watch?v=coPOCe8erzc)

 > Note: the course management tools (currently three tools: `studentify`, `linearize` and `delinearize`) have been verified to run on a *nix system (MacOS).
 No effort was made to make these Windows 'compatible'.
 If there's a need to run the tools on Windows&reg;, Windows&reg; 10 now has an integrated `bash` shell which should be sufficient to get the tools working.
+Do note that a `studentified` version of a course should run on *nix and Windows 10 systems.

 > Note: Testing has revealed that some 'older' version of `git` pose problems. `git` version 2.10.0 should be fine.